 - For a wired home: The ZenWiFi Pro ET12 is the best fit.
-If you want to extend the coverage, get a third unit or you can also consider the GT-AXE11000 as the main router.
+If you want to extend the range, get a third unit, or you can also consider the GT-AXE11000 as the primary router.

-- For a fully or partially wired home: The Orbi RBKE960 Series is likely a better choice.
-It’ll work well in a fully wireless or mixed wired and wireless setup, since its 5GHz-2 band is always working as teh dedicated backhaul anyway.
+- The Orbi RBKE960 Series is likely a better choice for a fully or partially wired home.
+It’ll work well in a fully wireless or mixed wired and wireless setup since its 5GHz-2 band always works as the dedicated backhaul.

 But if you factor in the free features, costs, and privacy concerns, it’s best to get your home wired and go with the ZenWiFi Pro ET12.
 Wiring is always the optimal way to extend your Wi-Fi coverage anyway.

-That said, neither of these two is a must-have, but either will work out well, with the Orbi leaning towards the ease of use and the ZenWiFi having more in value and the cool factor.
+Neither of these two is a must-have, but either will work out well, with the Orbi leaning towards ease of use and the ZenWiFi having more value and the cool factor.